axieriee/evergarden/starlight/2025/September-starlight.md

 Mauve - `#91819f`
 > purple sorrows
+Lavender Mist - `#e6e6fa`
+> clarity after the storm

 ---

 ## Media & Inspiration
+Brazilian Phonk gets me HYPE

 ---

 ## Seeds
 Look for some keyboard ideas soon.
 Time to get started on a new build!
 Trying out my linux laptop more, haven't really used it much after swapping it to Endeavour OS.
+Basking in the glory of my trading achievement.